Reading at Montpelier

 One to One Reading

 Children have regular opportunities to read one to one with an adult.
-This could be the class teacher, teaching assistant, student or parent helper.
+This could be the class teacher, teaching assistant, student or member of our parent Reading Army.
 All one to one reading will be recorded in children’s reading diaries and class reading folders.
 Children identified as having a significant need, will receive more regular 1:1 reading.

 Class Reading/Author of the Term/Book Award Testing